-John Michael McCluskey serves as both the Chair of the Music Department and as an Assistant Professor of Music at Shorter University, where he teaches courses on western music history, world musics, and other music topics.
+John Michael McCluskey serves as both the Chair of the Edith Lester Harbin Department of Music and as Associate Professor of Music at Shorter University, where he teaches courses on western music history, world musics, and other music topics.
 Prior to joining the faculty at Shorter, Dr. McCluskey taught at Transylvania University and the University of Kentucky.

 Dr. McCluskey holds a Ph.D. and M.A. in Musicology and Ethnomusicology from the University of Kentucky, where he completed his dissertation on music in American college football.
-Dr. McCluskey completed his bachelor’s degree in Music Education at Lee University in Cleveland, TN.
+Dr. McCluskey also holds a bachelor’s degree in Music Education at Lee University in Cleveland, TN.

 Away from Shorter, Dr. McCluskey spends time with his wife, Julie.
 Together, they enjoy traveling, hiking, and occasionally spending quality time away from screens.